alexissavva/NLP/README.md

 # Docker installation
 You can run our experiment by downloading our docker image : `docker pull neofitos/projetnlp:versionfinal`.

 After this, you need to run the docker with `docker run -i neofitos/projetnlp:versionfinal`.

-Finally, you can exec the docker with `docker exer -ti docker_name /bin/bash`.
+Finally, open new terminal and exec the docker with `docker exec -ti docker_name /bin/bash`. (replace docker_name by the docker name)

 All files are in `/home`

 In the docker you just need to export `FAST_ALIGN_BASE` with this command `export FAST_ALIGN_BASE=/home/fast_align/` (the path to fast_align folder).

 You have everything to run the experiment and get results.
+Go to see `Running our experiments` part

 Do not forgot to export all api key if you delete/modifie result or scripts folder.